Periodontal (Gum) Disease Treatment Massapequa Park • Long Island

 The bacteria found within plaque is capable of producing toxins that irritate the gum tissue, leading to redness, inflammation, and bleeding.
 If treatment is not administered and the irritation is allowed to continue, the gingival tissue will begin to pull away from the teeth.
 This causes spaces (called pockets) to form.
 As the infection becomes more severe, the connective and supportive tissues that hold teeth in place begin to degenerate.

-What is the difference between a Dental Cleaning, Scaling and Root Planing, and Periodontal Maintenance?
+The Difference Between a Dental Cleaning, Scaling and Root Planing, and Periodontal Maintenance

-Animation of root planing treatment With periodontal therapy, Dr. Allan Mohr and our highly trained and educated hygienist, Ruthann Young, RDH, help patients suffering from gum disease enjoy fully restored oral health and overall wellness.
+With gum disease treatment, also known as periodontal therapy, your dentist and a highly trained hygienist help patients suffering from gum disease enjoy fully restored oral health and overall wellness.

 A dental cleaning (or prophylaxis) by definition is cleaning plaque, tartar, and stains from the enamel tooth portion above the gums.
 This service is provided for children and adults who are in excellent health with no bone loss, recession, or inflammation.

 Whatever your needs are, we are here to help you.
-We will spend time educating you on your condition and how to avoid getting there again.
+We will spend time educating you on your condition and how to avoid potential problems in the future.
 We will guide you with home care instructions and follow up with you to ensure all your hard work is paying off!

-During this test, you may hear Dr. Mohr or his hygienist call out a range of numbers that pertain to each tooth.
+During this test, you may hear your dentist or hygienist call out a range of numbers that pertain to each tooth.
 These numbers represent the measurement or depth, in millimeters, of the pocket of gum tissue that surrounds each tooth.
-This measurement depicts the difference in height between the point that your gum tissue attaches to the tooth and the level of your gum line.
+This measurement depicts the difference in height between the point that your gum tissue attaches to the tooth and the level of your gumline.
 Typically, a depth of two to three millimeters is considered healthy, while anything deeper than 5 millimeters generally indicates the presence of advanced periodontal disease.
 Bone loss may be present at this stage.

 When you come to the office as a new patient for an initial examination, or when you visit our hygienists to get your teeth cleaned, you will have the health of your gums evaluated by using a simple and relatively comfortable test called a periodontal chart.